Congolese security forces have increased patrols across the southern areas of Brazzaville

 Moungalla said the trouble had erupted in the wake of the March vote, which he dubbed "a great moment of peaceful democracy".

-In an apparent reference to the opposition, he said the government "does not yet have proof that candidates or their supporters are involved in this affair", but that it intended "to advise national and international opinion that investigations are ongoing."
+In an apparent reference to the opposition, he said the government "does not yet have proof that candidates or their supporters are involved in this affair", but noted that investigations "are ongoing".

 Last week, there were strikes in several southern districts in protest over the election results.

 Congo has been on edge since an October constitutional referendum that ended a two-term limit on presidential mandates, allowing the 72-year-old head of state to run again.

 Former colonial power France on Monday called for "restraint" and urged French citizens to stay at home.

 Sassou Nguesso served as president from 1979 to 1992 and returned to power in 1997 following a civil war.